improve-ai/swift-ranker/README.md

 Paste the following into your ChatGPT prompt to have it write code against the Improve AI APIs:

 ```
 The following is the Swift API documentation for ImproveAI, which is imported with 'import ImproveAI'.
-Simply respond with 'ImproveAI documentation imported':
+Simply respond with 'Improve AI documentation imported':

 /**
  A utility for ranking items based on their scores.
 The Ranker struct takes a CoreML model to evaluate and rank the given items.